JuliaLang/julia/doc/manual/strings.rst

     julia> first
     "a"

-You can modify the behavior regular expressions by some combination of the flags ``i``, ``m``, ``s``, and ``x`` after the closing double quote mark.
+You can modify the behavior of regular expressions by some combination of the flags ``i``, ``m``, ``s``, and ``x`` after the closing double quote mark.
 These flags have the same meaning as they do in Perl, as explained in this excerpt from the `perlre